Archive - 2014 - News Article

 The approved, amended ordinance would provide a reduced speed limit on designated portions of Fifth Street, from its intersection with Elm Street to its intersection with Fowler Street.
 The establishment of the school zone would be done on an emergency basis--thus only one reading of the ordinance would take place--and a penalty would be executed for any violation.

 Broadway Baptist ChurchÂ

-Expect partly cloudy skies tonight, with a low around 50 and southern winds at 10 to 15 mph.
+Expect a 30 percent chance of showers and thunderstorms tonight, mainly before 1am.
+Otherwise, it'll be mostly cloudy, with a low around 66 and southeast winds at 10 to 15 mph.

 The chance for rain will be with us throughout the entire weekend, with highs in the low 80s and lows in the mid 60s.
 Winds will be from the south-southwest at 10 to 15 mph on Saturday and Sunday.

 Shown is the Sweetwater Middle School eighth grade GT (gifted/talented) class as they took a historic tour of Sweetwater recently.
 They learned about the founding fathers of the community and their contributions to the downtown area.

 During Tuesday's City Commission meeting, approval was given toward the city's involvement in two steering committees.

 A resolution was adopted authorizing the city's participation in the Atmos Cities Steering Committee toward denying the rate increase requested by Atmos Energy.
 Sweetwater is one of about 160 cities on the committee, which regulates rates for natural gas.